History of Qatar: Independence (1971–present)

-Arab Spring and military involvements (2010–)
+Arab Spring and military involvement (2010–)

-Qatar played a role in the revolutionary wave of demonstrations, protests and civil wars in the Arab world collectively known as the Arab Spring.
+Qatar played a role in the revolutionary wave of demonstrations, protests, and civil wars in the Arab world collectively known as the Arab Spring.
 Having shifted from its traditional diplomatic role as a mediator, Qatar moved to support several transitional states and upheavals in the Middle East and North Africa.

 During the initial months of the Arab Spring, the country's most extensive media network, Al Jazeera, helped mobilize Arab support and shaped the narratives of protests and demonstrations.
-Qatar sent hundreds of ground troops to support the National Transitional Council during the 2011 Libyan Civil War.
+Qatar sent hundreds of ground troops to support the National Transitional Council during the 2011 Libyan civil war.
 The troops were primarily military advisers, and were sometimes labelled as "mercenaries" by the media.
 Qatar also participated in the aerial campaign alongside several other coalition members.

-Qatar has taken a proactive role in the Syrian Civil War, which began in Spring of 2011.
+Qatar has taken a proactive role in the Syrian civil war, which began in the Spring of 2011.
 In 2012, Qatar announced they would begin arming and bankrolling the opposition.
 It was further reported that Qatar had funded the Syrian rebellion by "as much as $3 billion" over the first two years of the civil war.

-Beginning in 2015, Qatar has participated in the Saudi Arabian-led intervention in Yemen against the Houthis and forces loyal to former President Ali Abdullah Saleh, who was deposed in the aftermath of the Arab Spring uprisings.
+Beginning in 2015, Qatar has participated in the Saudi-led intervention in the Yemeni civil war against the Houthis and forces loyal to former President Ali Abdullah Saleh, who was deposed in the aftermath of the Arab Spring uprisings.

 Diplomatic crises (2014–2021)

 In March 2014, in protest of Qatar's alleged involvement in financing factions and political parties in ongoing Middle Eastern conflicts, Saudi Arabia, the UAE and Bahrain recalled their ambassadors to Qatar.
 The three countries returned their ambassadors in November of that year after an agreement was reached.

-On 5 June 2017, a number of countries led by Saudi Arabia, the UAE, Bahrain and Egypt (collectively referred to as the 'Quartet') severed ties with Qatar and enacted several punitive measures, such as closing air, land and sea borders to Qatar.
+On 5 June 2017, several countries led by Saudi Arabia, the UAE, Bahrain and Egypt (collectively referred to as the 'Quartet') severed ties with Qatar and enacted several punitive measures, such as closing air, land and sea borders to Qatar.
 Saudi Arabia also halted Qatari involvement in the ongoing war in Yemen.
 The Quartet justified their actions by alluding to alleged Qatari ties to 'terrorist groups' in the region.
+On 5 January 2021, almost four years after the beginning of the incident, it was announced that the two parties reached an agreement in a deal brokered by Kuwait and the United States.